Okjökull: Commemorative plaque

 what is happening and what needs to be done.

 Only you know if we did it.

 At the end is the global atmospheric carbon dioxide reading for that month: 415 ppm.
 The ceremony was attended by Katrín Jakobsdóttir, the Prime Minister of Iceland; Guðmundur Ingi Guðbrandsson, the Environment Minister; and Mary Robinson, the former President of Ireland.
 The placement of the plaque is intended to raise awareness of the decline of Iceland's glaciers due to global warming.
 Prior to the ceremony, NASA Earth Observatory tweeted images of Okjökull in 1986 and 2019.

-The Okjökull memorial plaque can be found at the coordinates, N 64°35.498' W 020°52.253' at an elevation of 1114 meters.